 Robert completed his PhD in the University of Cambridge (2012-2014) on oxide charge transport layers for optoelectronics and was awarded the Jackman prize for best thesis.
 He was subsequently a postdoctoral researcher (2015-2016) at MIT, working on creating bismuth-based photovoltaics, which was awarded a patent and selected as one of 12 Science Highlights of 2016 out of all 605 groups funded by the US Department of Energy.
 In 2016, he was awarded the Nevile Research Fellowship at Magdalene College, with which he returned to Cambridge to work in the Optoelectronics Group.
 In 2018, he received the Royal Academy of Engineering Research Fellowship, with which he initially set up an independent group at the University of Cambridge.
 In 2019, he was elected a Fellow of Downing College Cambridge for a year through the Kim and Juliana Silverman Research Fellowship.
 He became a Lecturer in the Department of Materials at Imperial College London in 2020.
 At Imperial, he retains his Royal Academy of Engineering Research Fellowship.
 Robert is part of the Functional Materials Theme at Imperial, and is involved with the Imperial spoke of the Sir Henry Royce Institute.

-Robert teaches a second year Materials course on Electronic Devices (MSE205).
+Robert is on the management committee of the CDT in the Advanced Characterisation of Materials.
+He also teaches a second year Materials course on Semiconductor Devices (MATE50002), as well as a fourth-year course on Advanced Thin Films Manufacturing (MATE97014/15).
 He has promoted Materials Science to the general public through his work with the Education team at the Royal Academy of Engineering.
 Recently, this was by making the resource box titled 'Engineering Materials for a Greener Planet'.